christianalfoni/react-packaging/README.md

 react-packaging
 ===============

-Examples of how to create a workflow with React JS using different packaging tools
+Examples of how to create a workflow with React JS using different packaging tools.
+Is part of the following post: [Choosing the correct packaging tool for React JS](http://christianalfoni.github.io/javascript/2014/08/29/choosing-the-correct-packaging-tool-for-react-js.html)

 All projects has `dev` as their development folder, and `dev/app` as root folder of the application itself.